B-Jones-RFD/node-typescript-starter/README.md

 ## Testing

-### Vitest
+### Jest

-For lower level tests of utilities and individual components, we use `vitest`.
-We have DOM-specific assertion helpers via [`@testing-library/jest-dom`](https://testing-library.com/jest-dom).
+For lower level tests of utilities and individual components, we use `jest` and `supertest`.
+See https://jestjs.io/ and https://github.com/ladjs/supertest#readme for documentation.
+To run tests `npm run test` or `npm run test: watch` to run in watch mode.

 ### Type Checking